CesiumGS/3d-tiles-samples/next/SparseImplicitQuadtree/README.md

 # Sparse implicit quadtree

-An example tileset that uses the [`3DTILES_implicit_tiling`](https://github.com/CesiumGS/3d-tiles/tree/main/extensions/3DTILES_implicit_tiling) extension to represent a small, sparse quadtree.
+An example tileset that uses the [`3DTILES_implicit_tiling`](https://github.com/CesiumGS/3d-tiles/tree/main/extensions/3DTILES_implicit_tiling) and [`3DTILES_content_gltf`](https://github.com/CesiumGS/3d-tiles/tree/main/extensions/3DTILES_content_gltf) extensions to represent a small, sparse quadtree.

 The quadtree has 6 levels (meaning that the `maximumLevel` is 5), and each subtree has 3 levels (meaning that `subtreeLevels` is 3).
 There are 32 tiles available in level 5.
-Each of these tiles has a content, which is a simple Batched 3D model that just consists of a portion of the unit square that corresponds to the extent of the respective tile.
+Each of these tiles has a content, which is a simple glTF asset as a GLB (glTF binary) file that just consists of a portion of the unit square that corresponds to the extent of the respective tile.
 No other tiles - except for the ones that have content, and their respective ancestors - are available.

 A screenshot of the tileset, rendered in CesiumJS (with a bounding volume visualization for debugging) is shown here: